 Mr. Hayum graduated from Princeton University with honors from its Woodrow Wilson School of Public and International Affairs.
 He continued his work in this area on a Fulbright Fellowship in France.
 Mr. Hayum obtained his law degree from Yale Law School, where he served as Professor Alexander Bickel’s head teaching assistant in Yale College.
 For the past approximately 40 years, his practice has been in the field of entertainment law.
 He represents actors, directors, writers, producers, rights holders, production and distribution entities in film, television, legitimate stage, video games, film distribution, remake rights and the acquisition of literary properties.
 His practice includes many international clients.
 His pro bono work has included Doctors Without Borders, Board of Trustees of Antioch University, and éQuinoxe writing/producing program.
 He is a member of the Bars of California, New York and the District of Columbia, and speaks French fluently.

 Jason S. Katz

-Jason Katz is VP of App and Digital Marketing at Houghton Mifflin Harcourt, a leader in education and kids media.
-As a creative executive, he brings with him 15+ years of marketing and technology experience in both Fortune 100 and startups.
+Jason Katz is Head of Marketing Technology at Shutterstock and Founder of Growth Marketing Advisors LLC.
+As a creative executive, he brings with him ~20 years of marketing and technology experience in both Fortune 100 and startups.
 As a member of the IMF Board of Directors, Jason carries on the tradition of his father, Michael S. Katz, longtime IMF Director, highly accomplished and widely respected myeloma patient advocate, and beloved member of the IMF family.